common-voice/helm-charts/README.md

 [![Build Status](https://travis-ci.com/mozilla-it/helm-charts.svg?branch=main)](https://travis-ci.com/mozilla-it/helm-charts)

-This repository contains a collection of Helm charts curated by Mozilla's Service Engineering team
+This repository contains a collection of Helm charts used by Common Voice.

 ## Adding more charts